Vegan English Muffins are small round, yeast-leavened bread cooked in a hot skillet.

 Australian English muffins brands are Tip Top’s Original English Muffins.

-- Almond milk or any non-dairy milk you like
+- Almond milk – I prefer using unsweetened almond milk or any plant-based milk you like.

-Now, stir in active dried yeast and sugar into the lukewarm milk.
-Set aside 10 minutes until it becomes creamy and yeast has dissolved.
+Now, stir in the active dried yeast and sugar into the lukewarm milk.
+Set aside 10 minutes until it becomes creamy and the yeast has dissolved.

 Make the dough